dantaylor688/dantaylor688.github.io/_posts/2015-08-15-detecing-step-edges.md

 Edge detection is a preliminary step in many computer vision algorithms.
 In particular, a step edge is an important feature of an image to identify.
 Here, I will outline John Canny's 1986 paper, "[A Computational Approach to Edge Detection](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4767851&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D4767851)".
 I will focus, as Canny does in most of his paper, on a one dimensional edge.
 This corresponds to detecting a mean shift or step edge in a time series.

+There are three criteria that we will consider in judging whether our edge detector is a success:

 1. Good detection -- There should be a low probability of failing to mark real edge points as well as a low probability of marking points that are not edges.
 This goal is reached by maximizing the output signal-to-noise ratio.
 2. Good localization -- The points marked as edge points should be as close as possible to the true edge.
 3. Only one response per edge -- This is implicit in the first criteria.
 If we get multiple responses for a single edge we are obviously marking non-edge points as belonging to an edge.
 However, this points needs to be made explicit due to the mathematical formulation to follow.